kee-reel/PLAG/README.md

 > This project made with C++/Qt for Linux, Windows, MacOS, Android and iOS.
 > Once you've made a plugin, you can use it for all these platforms.

-## Development process

-Every plugin is stored in separate repository.

-You can implement your own ICore plugin and whole framework of plugins that it will work with.

-Or you can use existing plugins framework.
-You can read about it here: [gitlab.com/kee-reel/PLAGins](https://gitlab.com/kee-reel/PLAGins).

 ## How it works

 1. When main application starts it loads all plugins from folder "/Application/Plugins".